FluidNumerics/Amber-Cloud-Image-Bakery/README.md

 ### Easy HPC Cluster Image
-If you want to run Amber20 on an elastic, cloud-native HPC cluster, you can use[Fluid Numerics' fluid-slurm-gcp](https://console.cloud.google.com/marketplace/details/fluid-cluster-ops/fluid-slurm-gcp) CentOS-7 or Ubuntu compute images.
+If you want to run Amber20 on an elastic, cloud-native HPC cluster, you can use [Fluid Numerics' fluid-slurm-gcp](https://console.cloud.google.com/marketplace/details/fluid-cluster-ops/fluid-slurm-gcp) CentOS-7 or Ubuntu compute images as the `source_image` to start from.

-To create an image that you can use with the [CentOS solution](https://console.cloud.google.com/marketplace/details/fluid-cluster-ops/fluid-slurm-gcp), set `source_image="fluid-slurm-gcp-compute-centos-v2-4-0" and `source_image_project_id="fluid-cluster-ops"`.
+**CentOS :** To create an image that you can use with the [CentOS solution](https://console.cloud.google.com/marketplace/details/fluid-cluster-ops/fluid-slurm-gcp), set `source_image="fluid-slurm-gcp-compute-centos-v2-4-0" and `source_image_project_id="fluid-cluster-ops"`.

-To create an image that you can use with the [Ubuntu solution](https://console.cloud.google.com/marketplace/details/fluid-cluster-ops/fluid-slurm-gcp-ubuntu), set `source_image="fluid-slurm-gcp-compute-ubuntu-v2-4-0" and `source_image_project_id="fluid-cluster-ops"`.
+**Ubuntu :** To create an image that you can use with the [Ubuntu solution](https://console.cloud.google.com/marketplace/details/fluid-cluster-ops/fluid-slurm-gcp-ubuntu), set `source_image="fluid-slurm-gcp-compute-ubuntu-v2-4-0" and `source_image_project_id="fluid-cluster-ops"`.

 Once the image is created, you can [modify your cluster-config](https://github.com/FluidNumerics/fluid-slurm-gcp_custom-image-bakery#substituting-custom-images-in-your-compute-partitions) so that a compute partition uses your new custom image.
+Reach out to fluid-slurm-gcp@fluidnumerics.com at any time for assistance in getting started with Amber20 on Fluid-Slurm-GCP.

 This image will allow you to easily use Amber20 the elastic click-to-deploy [Fluid-Slurm-GCP HPC Cluster](https://console.cloud.google.com/marketplace/details/fluid-cluster-ops/fluid-slurm-gcp) on Google Cloud.